 It’s pretty easy to put Edmonton down.
 It’s cold in the winter and covered in mosquitoes in the summer.
 The seasons in between can be a sad mix of grey and brown.
 This, of course, is nothing new.
 DEdmonton, as it has so unfortunately been labelled in the media, has been repeatedly dragged through the brown snow for years.
-Most notably, for me at least, was when a sad excuse of a journalist smeared Edmonton as being unfit to host a Woman’s World Cup of Soccer game.
+Most notably, for me at least, was when a sad excuse of a journalist smeared Edmonton as being unfit to host a Woman’s World Cup of Soccer game because Edmonton is boring.

 Yes, it’s easy to put Edmonton down.
-Lifting it up is the real challenge.
+It’s often referred to as one of Lifting it up is the real challenge.

 Much like I felt the need to be a champion against Australia’s capital city’s reputation as being CanBoring, I feel the need to stick up for Edmonton and sift through the fake news.
-With that in mind, I traveled to Edmonton to search for life.
+With that in mind, I travelled to Edmonton to search for life.

 I’m writing this from a downtown Starbucks.
 According to former Mayor Stephen Mandel, this in itself is a symbol of how far this quiet city has come.
 Near the end of his tenure as mayor, Mandel commented on how improved the sad downtown core was by noting the amount of Starbucks that had opened up.
 For years the lack of entertainment options, restaurants, and accommodations in downtown Edmonton plagued the city and kicked off the term DEdmonton.
 Come 5:30, the city was a ghost town.

 But not anymore.
 Now there are now 10 Starbucks 😉

-Although it was a weak way to rate your city, the point was businesses were moving in.
-In reality, no amount of caramel drenched macchiatos can turn this city around.
+Although it was a weak way to rate your city and dispel those who questioned “is Edmonton boring,” the point was businesses were moving in.
+In reality, no amount of caramel-drenched macchiatos can turn this city around.
 Sitting at the Starbucks window I watched pickup truck after pickup truck caked in slush pass by.
 The roads and sidewalks are fractured from the extreme weather conditions and the grey overcast day fits seamlessly with the brown and grey towers from the 70’s.
 The very same sad skyline has stayed the same for decades, until now.

 Enter The Ice District…